The Graph Price Tops $0.15 (GRT)

-The Graph (GRT) traded 0.4% lower against the US dollar during the 1 day period ending at 9:00 AM ET on February 5th.
-In the last seven days, The Graph has traded 1.5% lower against the US dollar.
-The Graph has a total market cap of $1.45 billion and $31.74 million worth of The Graph was traded on exchanges in the last 24 hours.
-One The Graph token can now be bought for $0.15 or 0.00000357 BTC on exchanges.
+The Graph (GRT) traded down 0.2% against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on February 6th.
+Over the last week, The Graph has traded 3.7% lower against the US dollar.
+One The Graph token can currently be purchased for about $0.15 or 0.00000361 BTC on major exchanges.
+The Graph has a total market cap of $1.45 billion and approximately $38.26 million worth of The Graph was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.